- Optimizely X Web Experimentation

 Optimizely collects two main forms of conclusive evidence as time goes on:

-- Larger conversion rate differences
+Larger conversion rate differences

-- Conversion rate differences that persist over more visitors
+Conversion rate differences that persist over more visitors

 Corrections due to external events

-- There was an underlying change in the environment that required us to be more conservative
+There was an underlying change in the environment that required us to be more conservative.

-How does Optimizely deal with revenue?
+How Optimizely deals with revenue

-This will affect you in two main ways:
+This will affect you in two ways:

-- Confidence intervals for continuously valued goals are no longer symmetric about their currently observed effect size.
+Confidence intervals for continuously-valued goals are no longer symmetric about their currently observed effect size.
 The underlying skewness of the distributions are now correctly factored into the shape of the confidence interval.